 - Once the bear backs off, stay quiet and still for as long as you can.
 Bears will often watch from a distance and come back if they see movement.

-What to Do if a Black Bear Attacks
+Black Bear Attacks

 - Be loud, wave your arms, and stand your ground.